 Ref.
 Page No. (From MCS Pre- Submission Draft) Policy/ Para.
-No. (From MCS Pre- Submission Draft) C16 Modification 016 C: Lesssignificant adverse impact MM207 Criterion C17 Supporting Text Amend as follows: Does the proposal have any impact on economic considerations?
+No. (From MCS Pre- Submission Draft) Modification C16 C: Lesssignificantadverse impact MM207 Criterion C17 Supporting Text Does the proposal have any impact on economic development?
+What are the relevant economic considerations?
 The successful delivery of the Minerals Strategy, through the supply of minerals, will support the area's continuing economic and population growth and development of sustainable communities.
 Significant weight in the Plan is placed upon their continued provision.
 The need for the various minerals is set out in the relevant chapters and minerals proposals that come forward to meet these identified needs will, if acceptable, be key to deliverability of the strategy and achievement of the overall vision.
 Whether a proposal is in conformity with the Minerals Strategy is the first of the deliverability questions which are considered even before potential impacts are assessed through the site selection criteria.
-The contributions that minerals developments make to the local and national economy are noted highlighted throughout the Minerals Core Strategy, in particular in relation to Portland Stone, Purbeck Stone, ball clay and hydrocarbons.
-The need for their continued provision (and that of other minerals needed by society) is established throughout the Minerals Core Strategy and so will not be reconsidered hero.
+The contributions that minerals developments make to the local and national economy are neted-highlighted throughout the Minerals Core Strategy, in particular in relation to Portland Stone, Purbeck Stone, ball clay and hydrocarbons.
+The need for their continued provision (and that of other minerals needed by society) is established throughout the Minerals Core Strategy and so will not be reconsidered here.
 There are many aspects to a proposal that may have a positive and/or negative impact on the economy.
 This section will enable these issues to be drawn out and balanced against other considerations.
-In order to assess the economic contribution of a minerals proposal consideration should be made to issues such as: locally, an assessment will be made as to the level of employment that would be created or maintained both directly and indirectly, how important the site may be to the delivery of a steady and adequate supply of minerals, the wider contribution the site may make to the economic impacts do
+In order to assess the economic contribution of a minerals proposal consideration should be made to issues such as: locally, an assessment will be made as to the level of employment that would be created or maintained both directly and indirectly, how important the site may be to the delivery of a steady and adequate supply of minerals, the wider contribution the site may make to the economy, the rarity of the mineral and its potential markets and any economic impacts (both negative and positive) that the proposal may have such as on tourism.
+This will include consideration of whether the proposal would